Chapter 1: Birthdays, Traditions and Good Presents

 "So this must be the rider of the black," Sephiroth turned Jax to face the breeder and narrowed his eyes.
 "I know, I know, you own him fair 'n square.
 I just wanted to see if he'd be good breedstock but blacks are picky about who they like.
 If you ever feel like breeding him, let Bill know."

 "Hnn."
 Sephiroth sat up and tapped his knees into Jax's side.
 The Chocobo let out a fierce screech, flared his crest and wings as far as they'd go and settled when Sephiroth patted his neck.
 "He's a warbird.
 I doubt you'd want stock like that in your riding birds."

 The breeder paled considerably at Sephiroth's response.
 "Warbird?"

-"He took on a Levikron on by himself a few months ago," Sephiroth grinned as Jax rubbed beaks with the deep blue Chocobo Chichiue was riding. "not to mention half a pack of Fangs."
+"He took on a Levikron on by himself a few months ago," Sephiroth grinned as Jax rubbed beaks with the familiar white Chocobo Chichiue was riding. "not to mention half a pack of Fangs."

 "Sorry to bother you."
 The man almost tripped as he practically bolted for the farmhouse on the property.

 Chichiue traded a look with him and both of them were giggling when Mom rode up with Cloud sitting in front of her.

 "That Pvt.
 O'Conor...
 Does he still work here?"
 Chichiue asked serenely.

 "Chichiue, please.
 He's shoveling dung.
 I think that's good enough."
 Sephiroth pointed out dryly.